-In Terrence Malick’s film The Thin Red Line a dead Japanese soldier speaks silently to an American: “Are you righteous?
+I'm a big fan of Terrence Malick, whose films touch on profound existential issues.
+In his film The Thin Red Line, a dead Japanese soldier speaks silently to an American: “Are you righteous?
 Kind?
 Does your confidence lie in this?
 Are you loved by all?
 Know that I was, too.
 Do you imagine your suffering will be any less because you loved goodness and truth?”

 Goodness will not protect you from suffering.
-Rather an absolute commitment to goodness will enable you to accept your suffering, because your sense of meaning will thereby go deeper than your suffering.
+But a commitment to it, a faith in it, can enable you to live with your suffering in ways you otherwise could not.
+It is an antidote to despair.
+And to hardness, hate, bitterness.
+Because when you maintain your orientation toward goodness, even in the midst of pain and the instinct to hate, you are able to centre yourself on something that goes deeper than your suffering.
 Socrates asked whether it is better to suffer evil than to do it, and he concluded that it is.
 Some people thought him a fool for that.
 Others were profoundly struck, but rightly found the thought astonishing, hard to hold.
 We can lose sight of how miraculous such a perspective is.
 But it was an assertion of radical meaning in a world which can be terrible.
 It is a question we should all ask ourselves, knowing that our answer won't save us from suffering.
-It could save us from despair in our suffering, as Simone Weil pointed out in her essays on affliction, and the difference between those two states is the difference between heaven and hell.
+But it might save us from despair in our suffering, as Simone Weil pointed out in her essays on affliction, and the difference between those two states is the difference between heaven and hell.
 Even in the midst of hell.